SEIDO-CLOUD/WebApiTemplate_branches/readme-azure1.txt

 6. Change UseDataSetWithTag to in appsettings.json in the folders AppWebApi and DbContext are set to following:
       "UseDataSetWithTag": "zooefc.azure"

-7. With Terminal in folder .scripts ./database-rebuild-all.sh azure
+7. With Terminal in folder .scripts run ./database-rebuild-all.sh azure
    Ensure no errors from build, migration or database update